octobercms/docs/backend-forms.md

 **prompt** | text to display when there is no item selected.
 The `%s` character represents the media manager icon.
 **imageWidth** | if using image type, the preview image will be displayed to this width, optional.
 **imageHeight** | if using image type, the preview image will be displayed to this height, optional.

+> **Note:** Unlike the [File Upload form widget](#widget-fileupload), the Media Finder form widget stores its data as a string representing the path to the image selected within the Media Library.

 <a name="widget-relation"></a>
 ### Relation